jrhawley/bio-jtools-rs/README.md

 # bio-jtools-rs
 A suite of bioinformatics tools for interacting with high throughput sequencing (HTS) data, written entirely in Rust

+## Suite

+### info

+Provide information about an HTS file.
+For FASTQs, this includes number of bases, number of records, and all the instruments the records come from.

 ## Benchmarking

 Benchmarks on run in a Windows 10 computer, Intel i5 750 @ 2.67 GHz processor with 12 GB of RAM.